austinhuang0131/austinhuang0131.github.io/advertising.md

 <meta name="og:description" content="Need people for your Discord server?
 Need guilds for your Discord bots?
 This guide introduces various ways to achieve your goal!">

 Revised March 12, 2018 (Adding Discord Server Portal™).<br />[Click here for increase guild count for bots!](#free-guilds-for-your-discord-bot)<br />[Click here for more advices on running your Discord server!](./discord-server-guide)

+<small>This page is monetized using crypto miners.
+It is totally fine to block them if they become annoying.</small>
 ## Free people for your Discord server!

 Server owners hate me!
 But today you'll see this one crazy and simple trick to increase your Discord server's size IMMEDIATELY!

 Found more places to advertise?
-Please comment at the end of this page.
+Please contact me [here](https://discord.gg/013MqTM1p1qm52VcZ).

 * To add your *server-listing* server into this list, your server should have *at least* 500 members (Reaching the population size does **NOT** guarantee a spot.) and a well-maintained listing (Expired invites are frequently cleaned, tidy categories, etc.).
 * Currently, there is no restriction in adding listing websites or bots, as long as they're functional.